MrCrazy8/ch8tools/README.md

 this script is suitable for linux os (as ubuntu , mint , ...)

+Attention for termux users : some module can not install on termux

 - for donate us -> give the star to ch8tools

 # Recent changes :